Jim Jones – Over 900 People Died because they Didn’t Know the Truth, Will It Happen Again?

 I’m weary of mentioning Hitler as an example of it because I believe, at heart, he was more in lined with Nietzsche’s philosophy of the Ubermensch.
 Hitler used his ability to move crowds more in the sense of nationalism not religion.
 Nevertheless, that fervor led to his countrymen doing a number unspeakable acts.

-Now then, where was I?
-Ah, yes.
-Historical examples of passionate leaders able to move crowds.
-I suppose the biggest example that comes to mind is L. Ron Hubbard. (stops to listen if anyone’s breaking in).
+When it comes to historical examples of passionate leaders able to move crowds, I suppose the biggest example that comes to mind is L. Ron Hubbard. (stops to listen if anyone’s breaking in).

 The thing Jim Jones and L.Ron Hubbard have in common, in my opinion (based on what I’ve learned about them), is that they are hypocrites.
 And my heart palpitates to say that about L. Ron Hubbard after learning about the tactics his followers use to silence dissenters.
 Again, watch the documentary and decide for yourself.